ŌCHT’s employment service has helped 30 tenants into work since it started.

 Jim says the support he got “got me here”.

 “I got a mean-as CV, I got support and help.
-I was with Tracie for seven weeks and over that time, she helped me get myself into a job.”
+I was with the job coach for seven weeks and over that time, she helped me get myself into a job.”

 They worked hard in a challenging post-lockdown employment market – and it paid off in a rush.